 When shopping for the best product, you’ll find no shortage of options to choose from, and there are several important features to consider.
 It’s always a good idea to start with the frequency response and learn how it works.

 The main purpose of studio headphones is to deliver a flat frequency, which means it doesn’t add anything to the natural sound.
-When mixing, it’s very important to hear the true sound, and you’ll pay significantly more money for a product that delivers true sound.
+When mixing, it’s very important to hear the true sound, and you’ll pay significantly more money for a product that delivers true sound quality.

 The difference between studio and consumer products is that consumer headphones are rarely made with an emphasis on achieving a flat frequency.